andrew890/easysmf-samples/tutorial/README.md

 The entire record is translated to a Java string before searching for the text.
 For performance reasons it is best to do all other filtering e.g. record types before the string search - this avoids doing the translation unnecessarily.

 When running this sample, start with a limited amount of data and monitor the CPU time consumed.
+In testing, the program used about 10 seconds of CPU time per GB of SMF data on the IBM Dallas RDP system.
+90% of that was on a zIIP.

 ## Sample 4: Group and Summarize SMF data